 - 1 authorization program

 - 1 doctoral degree

 The SJSU Lurie College of Education offers over 250 undergraduate, graduate, credential, and doctoral courses across 7 departments:

 - EdD Leadership Program

 - Special Education

 - Teacher Education

 The SJSU Lurie College of Education Credential Services office serves as the lisason between the IHE and the California Commission on Teacher Credentialing (CTC).
-The unit serves the diverse educational needs of graduate students, staff and faculty in an effort to prepare teachers, counselors, administrators and other education professionals as they complete their credential programs.
+The unit serves the diverse educational needs of graduate students, staff and faculty in an effort to provide current credential information to teachers, counselors, administrators and other education professionals as they complete their credential programs.
 The staff are dedicated to providing guidance on requirements for obtaining California credentials and certificates for teaching and service in California schools.